 Grocery store food drives are a terrific way to spend the afternoon with your family, friends, or colleagues and a great way to collect a lot of food in a short amount of time!
 This is also a great way for students to log volunteer hours.

 You'll need to ask the manager at your local grocery store if they'll allow you to collect food donations outside their storefront on a Saturday or Sunday.
-Then, create and print flyers that list the foods AFAC needs most For flyer templates, click here.
+Then, create and print flyers that list AFAC's most-needed foods using our flyer templates.
 Collect donations in an AFAC food drive box and deliver the collected food to AFAC.
-For food drop-off hours, click here.
+Food drop-off hours.

 Neighborhood Food Drive